luislain/lll-emacs-config/README.md

 with different `user-emacs-directory` drectories, all created at runtime relying on the
 version and build of the instance of [GNU Emacs](https://www.gnu.org/software/emacs/) runned.

-We recommend against modifying the EMaCS [initialization file](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html) `src/init.el`, any custom
+We recommend against modifying the EMaCS [initialization file](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html) `src/init.el`, any
-configurations may be done in any of the configuration files (`custom-profile.el` or
+customization may be done in any of the configuration files (`custom-profile.el` or
 `custom-packages.el`) included in the specific `user-emacs-directory` directory.

 ## Compiling Emacs from source code.